1. Sasha and the Intimacy of the Teat

 Mentally, she chided her imp.
 A little over the top, buddy.

-"Dear God," he said in what Sasha thought was probably the universal reaction of anyone discovering that they'd just peed themselves.
+"Dear God," he said in what Sasha thought was probably the universal reaction of anyone discovering they'd just peed themselves.
 As he uttered it, he also stood up, his napkin covering the front of his trousers.
 He said he just didn't think this would work out, not for tonight, not for eternity.

-With that he left, not bothering with the dessert Sasha had been looking forward to (a chilled pear and lemon soup), and not bothering to pay the bill, which came to $187.50, an amount Sasha did not have on her, nor did she have any credit cards since she believed you should receive credit only for contributory accomplishments such as pulling your company back from a precipice of despair, or parking your elderly parents in a senior center where even the guests of the seniors found the food edible.
+With that, he left, not bothering with the dessert Sasha had been looking forward to (a chilled pear and lemon soup), and not bothering to pay the bill, which came to $187.50, an amount Sasha did not have on her, nor did she have any credit cards since she believed you should receive credit only for contributory accomplishments such as pulling your company back from a precipice of despair, or parking your elderly parents in a senior center where even the guests of the seniors found the food edible.

-Sasha told the waiter, then, that her friend might be sick and could he please check on him in the men's room.
+Sasha told the waiter, then, her friend might be sick and could he please check on him in the men's room.
 Showing great concern, she followed the waiter to the door of the men's room, and after he'd gone in, she simply walked out the front door and onto the busy street.
 She was thankful for the warm and thoroughly pleasant weather, especially after realizing she'd left her shoes under the table in the restaurant.
 She was also thankful for her naturally upbeat attitude since she was now emerging from a kind of relationship purgatory and out onto a busy street with no shoes, no purse, no money, and facing a walk back to her apartment of 17 blocks.

 That's not, Sasha knew, the sort of kinky if endearing question a date ought to ask like, "Would you mind if I licked the bottom of your breasts?"
 Nor was there any proper response like, "You can suck the wax out of my ears if you want, you stentorian hunk of protein," to be made to such a question.

-Witches, as Sasha knew, did not shave the hair from their bodies, nor were they allowed to bathe, although applications of deodorant sticks the size of baseball bats were permitted, the understanding being that, first and foremost, witches are chemists, their talents natural and not fuzzed up out of mist-filled moors or the smelly pages of crumbling medieval texts.
+Witches, as Sasha knew, did not shave the hair from their bodies, nor were they allowed to bathe, although applications of deodorant sticks the size of baseball bats were permitted, the understanding being, first and foremost, witches are chemists, their talents natural and not fuzzed up out of mist-filled moors or the smelly pages of crumbling medieval texts.

-Sasha had never seen a moor, and she didn't much like to read anything beyond the plays involved in her work as a stage manager, although she did read the flashing Do Not Walk light on the stoplight pole, read it and for some reason ignored it, the street busy but the traffic slow, so that the truck that hit her did not do so with any great force.
+Sasha had never seen a moor, and she didn't much like to read anything beyond the plays involved in her work as a stage manager, although she did read the flashing Do Not Walk light on the stoplight pole, read it and for some reason ignored it, the street busy but the traffic slow, so the truck hitting her did not do so with any great force.
 It merely launched her into an elevated, gentle roll ending in a sitting position on the truck's hood.
 All traffic then, human and mechanical, for a radius of about 50 feet, stopped.
 Silence descended, mouths hung open, and here and there a cellphone digitized the moment.
 Finally, someone applauded, with the applause quickly going viral.
 Apparently, the random crowd had a great need to feel good about something, so for the moment at least they felt good about Sasha, especially when she slowly raised her arms up in the air and gave her instant fans the warmest of smiles.